doctrine/DoctrineORMModule/README.md

 ## Entities settings

-To register your entities with the ORM, add following metadata driver configurations to your application config for each of your entities namespaces:
+To register your entities with the ORM, add following metadata driver configurations to your module (merged) configuration for each of your entities namespaces:

 ```php
 <?php